Docs

 fade bool Flag to make the tab pane fade in.

-show bool Flag to indicate if the item should be shown.
-Only one can be shown at a time.
+show bool Flag to indicate an item should be shown.
+For elements with multiple items, only one item can be shown at a time.

 Name Type Required Default